YuriI92/ktn-employee-manager/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-AS A business owner I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+This app is perfect for viewing and managing the departments, roles, and employees in your company!
+It will definitely help you organize and plan your business with just the command line prompt! 😼✨<br/>
+Click [here](https://drive.google.com/file/d/1v20pF1Eu47Nx8iKgb1xeP6aUJylTOdpS/view) for the demonstration video.

 ## Table of Contents
 - [Installation](#installation)